Xinglab/TEQUILA-seq/README.md

                                                         isoforms prioritized as being subtype-specific
 ```

-Our script will generate a tsv file summarizing all transcript isoforms prioritized as being subtype-specific at the specified FDR threshold and deltaPSI threshold.
+Our script will generate a tsv file summarizing all transcript isoforms prioritized as being subtype-specific at the specified FDR threshold and isoform proportion change threshold.
 Each line of the tsv file has the following output fields:

 * **Field 1**: Gene symbol corresponding to gene of a subtype-specific isoform
 * **Field 2**: Transcript ID of the subtype-specific isoform